Annette Duetz

 Annette Duetz (born 29 June 1993 in Zeddam) is a sailor from the Netherlands.
 Together with Annemiek Bekkering, she is the bronze medalist of the 2020 Summer Olympics in Skiff – 49er FX.
+She is, together with Odile van Aanholt, the gold medalist of the 2024 Paris Olympics in the woman's 49er FX.

 Bekkering and Duetz qualified for the 2016 Summer Olympics in Skiff – 49er FX.
 They earlier lost the national selection to Nina Keizer en Claire Blom, but Keizer and Blom failed to fulfill the qualification criteria of NOC/NSF.
 At the Olympics, Bekkering and Duetz finished in the seventh position.

 Since 2011, Duetz studied Applied Physics at Delft University of Technology.